Alpha Group (Belarus): Requirements

 According to Colonel Oleg Chernyshev, 80% of its potential recruits are experienced personnel from other Belarusian law enforcement agencies while others are trained athletes.
+Other potential recruits come from the ranks of the Belarusian SSO.
 The operator's average age, after being recruited, is usually at 27 years.
+According to Belarus Today, most AG operators do not mention to their immediate families that they are serving in the unit, but they are made aware that they're with the KGB.

 A recruit is placed through interviews and lie detector tests in order to remove anyone who is motivated to join AG for financial or vanity reasons.

+Women are not allowed to serve in the unit.

+Training

+Once in training, AG recruits study laws and regulations regarding the activities of the KGB before they are trained in weapons and tactics.
+These are taught by experienced AG operators who are in the unit for at least five years.
+Any recruit who fails the tests are allowed to retake it.
+AG recruits are awarded dark blue berets once they pass.

+AG trains with the FSB's CSN, URNA, Cobra with German and Italy counter-terrorism units.

 Equipment

 Weapons

 AG purchased Glock 17s in the 2000s in order to replace their Soviet and Russian-made Makarov PM pistols.
 The SIG-Sauer P226 was also acquired by AG alongside the SOBR, Almaz, OCAM and the SBP in March 2012.
 These are chambered in 9x19mm like the Glocks.

 The HK MP5A3 serves as the main submachine gun.
 There are indications that the latter are Turkish-made MP5s under MKE.

 The Benelli M4 and Mossberg 500 is used by AG as their primary shotgun.

 The Sako TRG and the Accuracy International AX 338 are used by the unit when snipers are deployed.